davebenson/doom4-walkthrough/README.md

 They have a lot of hit-points, but they aren't too hard to kill.

 ### Lost Souls
-These little punks are very damaging, it's best to snipe them from afar (effective weapons: BFG, Rocket Launch, Assault Rifle/Tacticle Scope).
+These little punks are very damaging.

+It's best to snipe them from afar
+(effective weapons:
+Assault Rifle/Tacticle Scope,
+Rocket Launcher/Lock-On,
+BFG).
+At the last moment when they are swooping in on you, the Shotgun or Super-Shotgun is probably the best, if you're quick.

 They can make little turns, but you can sneak behind pillars or protected areas.